 You can substitute regular smoked sausage for the turkey smoked sausage if you prefer, but I like using the turkey sausage because it makes the soup less greasy, and there’s no fat draining involved.

-Instant Pot Soup with Smoked Sausage, White Bean & Vegetables
+Instant Pot White Bean Soup with Sausage and Vegetables

 - 1 lb bag dry navy beans or other white beans of choice, soaked for several hours* (see notes)